Non-equilibrium diagrammatic approach to strongly interacting photons

 and therefore

 which agrees with the result for the free photon.
-Consequently, the effective probe photon interaction range
+Consequently, the effective probe photon propagation range

 is unaffected by the formation of dark-state polaritons and the accompanying reduction of the group velocity.
-Independent of the mixing angle $\theta$ the inverse interaction range thus remains a small parameter suitable for a perturbative expansion.
-Note that at fixed $g_P$ both the group velocity and line-width of the dark-state polariton can be conveniently tuned by adjusting the Rabi amplitude $\Omega$.
-We illustrate this by showing a logarithmic density plot of the frequency and momentum resolved number density of polaritons $n_P(\omega,k)$ in Fig.~\ref{fig:EIT}, where the increase in group velocity and decay rate with growing $\Omega$ are clearly visible.\\
+Independent of the mixing angle $\theta$ the inverse interaction range between atoms thus remains a small parameter suitable for a perturbative expansion unless the single atom cooperativity $C_P^{sa}$ becomes large, in which case all orders in $L_P^{-1}$ have to be included.
+Note that at fixed $g_P$ both the group velocity and linewidth of the dark-state polariton can be conveniently tuned by adjusting the Rabi amplitude $\Omega$.
+We illustrate this by showing a logarithmic density plot of the frequency- and momentum-resolved number density of polaritons $n_P(\omega,k)$ in Fig.~\ref{fig:EIT}, where the increase in group velocity and decay rate with growing $\Omega$ are clearly visible.

-In non-equilibrium physics, the Keldysh and retarded component of the GF are not related by the fluctuation-dissipation theorem.
-Therefore, the distribution function $F$ introduced in Sec.~\ref{sec:KK} becomes an interesting quantity as it measures the strength of the drive that a given degree of freedom experiences, independent of its actual susceptibility.
-As the atoms and Lindblad operators are assumed to be distributed homogeneously in space, $F_P$ is independent of momentum.
+In the absence of the fluctuation-dissipation theorem the distribution function $F$ introduced in Sec.~\ref{sec:Keldysh} becomes an interesting quantity as it measures the strength of the drive that a given degree of freedom experiences, independent of its actual susceptibility.
+Since the atoms as well as drive and decay are assumed to be distributed homogeneously in space, $F_P$ is independent of momentum.